 How popular is the baby name Itai in the United States right now?
 How popular was it historically?
 Find out using the graph below!
-Plus, see baby names similar to Itai and check out all the blog posts that mention the name Itai.
+Plus, check out all the blog posts that mention the name Itai.

 The top Hebrew baby names in Israel were announced a few days ago.

 According to data from the Population and Immigration Authority, the most popular Hebrew baby names for the Hebrew Calendar year 5774 (September 5, 2013, to September 24, 2014) were Tamar and Yosef.